PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.en.md

 ### 2.2 Python Script Integration

 The above command line is for quickly experiencing and checking the effect.
 Generally, in a project, it is often necessary to integrate through code.
-You can complete the quick inference of the production line with a few lines of code.
+You can complete the quick inference of the pipeline with a few lines of code.
 The inference code is as follows:

 ```python
 from paddlex import create_pipeline